 Is it possible to convert an XMP file back to a lrtemplate?

-Yes!
-It is possible to convert an XMP file.
-But it’s quite tedious…
+The short answer is – Yes!
+It is possible to convert an XMP file back to an lrtemplate.

-So to put it simply, if you or the person you purchased your presets from, is on an older version of Lightroom Classic CC (anything that came before 7.3) you’ll be using the .lrtemplate file format, an outdated version of presets.
+To put it simply, if you or the person you purchased your presets from, is on an older version of Lightroom CC Creative Cloud (the logo with rounded corners and a neon blue border) and your version is anything after 7.3, your Lightroom will be using the XMP file format.

 Can you convert a .lrtemplate to an XMP file?

-So how do you convert an XMP file back to a .lrtemplate? (to install for yourself)
+How do you convert an XMP file back to an .lrtemplate?

 Thanks for reading!

 It’s worth noting: I send anyone who purchases my presets both versions of the download.
 That way, if they upgrade to a new version, they’ll still have the lrtemplate regardless.

 I hope this helped.
 Please don’t hesitate to reach out if you have any questions or need further assistance.